zowens24/Star-Wars-frontend/README.md

 # Project 3 - Star Wars

 Third dev project!
-A simple app that used a third party api in order to delve into the exciting world of star wars.
+A simple app that uses a third party api in order to delve into the exciting world of star wars.
 Learn more about the characters, starships, planets etc.

 ## Technologies Used
 - React